hayleygayfer/COMP2511-Lab03/README.md

 * Students enrol in courses that are offered in particular semesters
 * Students receive grades (pass, fail, etc.) for courses in particular semesters
 * Courses may have pre-requisites (other courses) and must have credit point values
-* For a student to enrol in a course, s/he must have passed all prerequisite courses
+* For a student to enrol in a course, they must have passed all prerequisite courses
 * Course offerings are broken down into multiple sessions (lectures, tutorials and labs)
 * Sessions in a course offering for a particular semester have an allocated room and timeslot
-* If a student enrols in a course, s/he must also enrol in some sessions of that course
+* If a student enrols in a course, they must also enrol in some sessions of that course

 ### UML Diagram